TEIC/oxgarage/README.md

 ###  without Docker

-Application packages (war files) are available from the TEI's continuous integration (CI) server at http://jenkins.tei-c.org/job/OxGarage/
+Application packages (war files) are available from the TEI's continuous integration (CI) server at http://jenkins.tei-c.org/job/OxGarage/.

- * If you have a running Tomcat (or similar container), you can download  two WAR files from the CI server and install them in the normal way. in this case, you will need to do some configuration manually
+If you have a running Tomcat (or similar container), you can download  two WAR files from the CI server and install them in the normal way.
+In this case, you will need to do some configuration manually:

  1.   copy the file  `ege-webservice/WEB-INF/lib/oxgarage.properties` to `/etc/oxgarage.properties`
  2.   create a directory `/var/cache/oxgarage` and copy the file `log4j.xml` to there
  3.   make the directory owned by the Tomcat user, so that it can create files there: eg `chown -R tomcat6:tomcat6 /var/cache/oxgarage`
- 4.   edit the file `webapps/ege-webclient/WEB-INF/web.xml` so that it has the hostname of the server set. eg perl -p -i -e "s/localhost/`hostname -f`/" /var/lib/tomcat6/webapps/ege-webclient/WEB-INF/web.xml
+ 4.   edit the file `webapps/ege-webclient/WEB-INF/web.xml` so that it has the hostname of the server set. eg ``perl -p -i -e "s/localhost/`hostname -f`/" /var/lib/tomcat6/webapps/ege-webclient/WEB-INF/web.xml``
- 5.  make sure the TEI stylesheets and source are installed at `/usr/share/xml/tei` using the Debian file hierarchy standard; the distribution file at https://sourceforge.net/projects/tei/files/Stylesheets/ is in the right layout.
+ 5.  make sure the TEI stylesheets and source are installed at `/usr/share/xml/tei` using the Debian file hierarchy standard; the distribution files at https://github.com/TEIC/TEI/releases and https://github.com/TEIC/Stylesheets/releases are in the right layout.

 You'll probably need to restart your servlet container to make sure these changes take effect.